THE MILLENNIA-LONG EVOLUTION OF THE WISDOMS

 The Clan is engaged in re-designing the Police Training Programs for nations like South Africa.

-The Gyokku Ninja Clan runs a Free Online Training Program to bring fitness and good health to people around the world.
-Gyokku masters not only train students globally, but also advise upon diet, regarding personal, psychological and financial problems, and much more.
-This program also provides competent training for people who are either too far away from, or who cannot afford a traditional martial arts or fitness class
+The Gyokku Ninja Clan runs a CERTIFIED MASTERS' TRAINING PROGRAM, besides the training offered in dojo in Asia.
+Gyokku Masters not only train students globally, but also advise upon diet, regarding personal, psychological and financial problems, and much more.

 ...THOSE INTERESTED IN THIS PROGRAM MAY CLICK BELOW...